Get free weekly resources from us!

 Help each child make a sugar foot scrub using the following recipe.

 Mix 2 tablespoons white sugar, 2 tablespoons brown sugar, 1 tablespoon olive oil, and a few drops of vanilla extract for scent.
-The spoon mixture into the baby food jar.
+Then spoon the mixture into the baby food jar.

 Allow children to decorate the jar with stickers and ribbon.